A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: TAVIE-SSG in Action

 }

 {

 }

-Overall, the results collectively demonstrate the robust empirical performance of $\tssg$ across varying sample sizes and feature dimensions.
-In experiment E1, as in Figure \ref{fig:student_singlep_multin}, $\tssg$, DADVI, and \texttt{PyMC} (NUTS) deliver highly accurate posterior variational estimates for both $\beta$ and $\tau^2$, achieving substantially lower MSEs compared to the ADVI (MF/FR) variants.
+In experiment E1 (Figure \ref{fig:student_singlep_multin}), $\tssg$, DADVI, and \texttt{PyMC} (NUTS) deliver highly accurate estimates of $\tau^2$, with substantially lower MSEs than ADVI (MF/FR).
+For $\beta$-estimation, all methods perform competitively.
+Moreover, the posterior distance comparisons show that $\tssg$, DADVI, and MFVI produce closer approximations to the true posterior than ADVI variants.
 The MFVI algorithm proposed by~\cite{mfvi-student} uses a latent variable reformulation of the Student’s-$t$ likelihood, whereas $\tssg$ achieves better performance for $\tau^{2}$-estimation by directly banking on the intrinsic geometry of the likelihood.
-When the feature dimension increases under experiment E2 (see Figure \ref{fig:student_singlen_multip}), $\tssg$ continues to deliver competitive accuracy of posterior estimates.
-Across both experiments, as evidenced by Figure~\ref{fig:runtime_student}, $\tssg$ consistently demonstrates superior computational efficiency, achieving runtimes that are orders of magnitude lower than all competing methods.
-Thus, $\tssg$ effectively balances statistical accuracy with scalability.
+When $p$ increases in experiment E2 (Figure \ref{fig:student_singlen_multip}), $\tssg$ continues to deliver competitive accuracy.
+Across both experiments, Figure~\ref{fig:runtime_student} shows that $\tssg$ is also markedly more computationally efficient, with runtimes orders of magnitude smaller than the competitors.

-To understand the poor performance of ADVI (MF/FR), we investigated their convergence by tracking $\mathsf{ELBO}$ trajectories and compared them with $\tssg$ (see Figure \ref{fig:convergence_ELBO_student} in Supplementary Materials).
-It is observed that $\tssg$ converges rapidly while ADVI (MF/FR) depicts highly oscillatory behavior.
-Additionally, we record $\tssg$'s performance under Student's-$t$ and other representative $\ssg$ models for varying choices of the likelihood tempering parameter $\alpha$ in Section \ref{app:extended-simulations-different-alpha} of Supplementary Materials.
+For convergence diagnostics, we track the optimization objectives of $\tssg$ and ADVI (MF/FR) (Section~\ref{app-convergence-ELBO-student} of Supplementary Materials).
+For $\tssg$, this is $\mathsf{L}(\xi)$ in~\eqref{eq:ELBO-general}, while for ADVI (MF/FR) it is the MC approximation of the true $\mathsf{ELBO}$ $\mathcal{L}_{\mathrm{true}}(q)$.
+Additional results for other $\ssg$ models, different choices of $\alpha$, and regimes with $p$ comparable to $n$ are provided in Section~\ref{app:additional-simulation-studies} of Supplementary Materials.